UCLeuvenLimburg/advanced-programming-topics/exercises/git/04-remotes/01-create-repository/assignment.md

 # Assignment

+Instead of cloning a repo, you can also create a brand new one.
-Let's start by creating a regular repository.
-Have git initialize a brand new repository under `sandbox/local`.
+Have git initialize a new repository under `sandbox/local`.